helix-coupler/resources/yellow-paper/README.md

 ## Helix2 Protocol

 All native objects (names, links, bonds etc) end with `.`, e.g. `alice.`, whereas `.` acts as a trailing marker.
-Consequently, `.` is one of the two reserved characters in Helix2 and cannot be used in any of the object labels (other than as a suffix)
+Consequently, `.` is one of the three reserved characters in Helix2 and cannot be used in any of the object labels (other than as a suffix)

 ### Names